KDaniels188/hello-world/README.md

 # hello-world
-A practice repository to learn the tool
+A practice repository to learn the tool and master its capabilities.